pretix/pretix/doc/api/resources/seats.rst

    :statuscode 200: no error
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer does not exist **or** you have no permission to view this resource.
+   :statuscode 404: Seat does not exist; or the endpoint without subevent id was used for event with subevents, or vice versa.

 .. http:patch:: /api/v1/organizers/(organizer)/events/(event)/seats/(id)/
 .. http:patch:: /api/v1/organizers/(organizer)/events/(event)/subevents/(id)/seats/(id)/